ciglenecki/torch-image-blockiness/README.md

-# 🧱 Torch Image Blockiness Metric
+# 🧱 Torch JPEG Blockiness Metric

 The higher the blockiness metric value, the more likely it is that the image was JPEG-compressed at a low quality.